The Best Commercial Truck Insurance Companies for 2026

 Tractors & Semi-trucks

-Another common type of tractor is a semi-truck (also known as a tractor-trailer or 18-wheeler).
-Semis are composed of a tractor unit that connects to a semi-trailer in order to haul freight.
-Aside from primary liability and physical damage coverage, business owners who handle semi-trucks should also consider coverage for motor truck cargo and trailer interchange.
+The tractor unit (often called a semi-truck or 18-wheeler) connects to a semi-trailer to haul freight.
+Aside from primary liability and physical damage coverage, business owners who operate tractors should also consider specialized coverage for motor truck cargo and trailer interchange.

 Other Trucks